NeKoRoSYS/NeKoRoSYS-NecroDots/README.md

-# NeKoRoSYS's HyprDots
+# NeKoRoSYS's NecroDots
 The best way to say "I use Arch btw 🤓" is if your desktop profile looks sleek and suave.

-"**NeKoRoSYS's HyprDots**" aims to provide a modular framework that lets you easily customize your desktop experience with simple UI design philosophy in mind.
+"**NeKoRoSYS's NecroDots**" aims to provide a modular framework that lets you easily customize your desktop experience with simple UI design philosophy in mind.

 Based on [mkhmtolzhas' rice](https://github.com/mkhmtolzhas/Invincible-Dots).
 I initially made this repo because installing Invincible Dots didn't seem to work.
 Hence, I rebuilt it from the ground up using a lot of the repo's already-working parts so that it works with Hyprland's later versions.
 Why this fork stands out, you may ask?
 I added my own flavor to it, such as the support for video wallpapers; a couple of optimizations at the keybinds config file (specifically, the bug that lets you open infinite instances of wofi which can be very unoptimal); and a lot more!
 <br>